WindyLH07/docs/pages/katalon-analytics/docs/test-management-overview.md

 redirect_from:
 ---

-Test Management is a test hub gathering and connecting all quality data from multiple sources such as Katalon Studio, JUnit, TestNG, and Jira.

-Using Test Management, you can monitor test analytics for your projects.
+Test Management allows you to monitor test analytics for your projects.

 You can also leverage it to gain critical insights into test results and integrate seamlessly with Katalon Studio and Jira for more efficient project management.